Introduction to layouts¶

 The simplest occurrence of layouts is the

-column_names attribute of a table,
+column_names attribute of a table, used to

 class Products(dd.Table): ... column_names = 'id name providers customers' ...